BSc Perfusion Technology: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 - Healthcare Management

-BSc Perfusion Technology is a 3-year UG degree focused on training students to operate advanced medical equipment used in cardiac surgeries and critical care.
-BSc Perfusion Technology involves managing life-support machines like heart-lung machines during procedures such as open-heart surgery, ensuring the patient’s circulatory and respiratory functions are maintained.
+BSc Perfusion Technology is a 3 year UG course that teaches how to operate advanced medical equipment used in cardiac surgeries and critical care.
+It involves managing life-support machines like heart-lung machines during procedures such as open-heart surgery.
+It ensures the patient's circulatory and respiratory functions are maintained.